niteshrajanagalu/OverTheWire-OTW-Labs/Bandit/9_Level7-8/notes.md

 1. Verify the file exists:
 ls
-# This lists files in the current directory.
+- This lists files in the current directory.
 You should see data.txt.

 2. Search for the word "millionth" in the file: grep "millionth" data.txt
-# Explanation:
-# - grep searches for the pattern "millionth" in data.txt.
+- grep searches for the pattern "millionth" in data.txt.
-# - It prints the line containing the pattern.
+- It prints the line containing the pattern.
-# - The password is located immediately after the word "millionth".
+- The password is located immediately after the word "millionth".

-3. Extract the password (second column):
+3. Extract the password:
-# From the grep output, the password is the word after "millionth".
+- From the grep output, the password is the word after "millionth".
-# In this case, it is dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc.
+- In this case, it is dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc.

 Level 7 → 8 Password:
 Password is blurred for reference